-- 88. To finance all or part of the cost of their forestry interest a Grower can: - apply for a '12 Months Interest Free Loan' with Arwon; - apply for a 'Principle and Interest Loan' with Arwon; or - borrow from an independent lender external to the Project. - 89.
+89. To finance all or part of the cost of their forestry interest a Grower can:

+- apply for a '12 Months Interest Free Loan' with Arwon; - apply for a 'Principle and Interest Loan' with Arwon; or - borrow from an independent lender external to the Project. - 90.
 Only the finance arrangement set out below is covered by this Product Ruling.
 A Grower cannot rely on this Ruling if they enter into a finance arrangement with Arwon that materially differs from that set out in the documentation provided with the application for this Ruling.
-A Grower who enters into a finance arrangement other than in accordance with paragraphs 88 to 102 of this Ruling may request a private ruling on the deductibility or otherwise of interest incurred under finance arrangements not covered by this Ruling. - 90.
-A Grower cannot rely on any part of this Ruling if the Establishment Fee is not paid in full on or before 30 June 2012 by the Grower or, on the Grower's behalf, by a lending institution.
+A Grower who enters into a finance arrangement other than in accordance with paragraphs 88 to 102 of this Ruling may request a private ruling on the deductibility or otherwise of interest incurred under finance arrangements not covered by this Ruling. - 91.
+A Grower cannot rely on any part of this Ruling if the Establishment Fee is not paid in full by 30 June 2013 either by the Grower or by a lending institution on the Grower's behalf.